 In this post, I’ll show you how to stop macOS from asking for a password or Touch ID authentication after waking up your Mac.

 How to stop having to log in to your Mac every time

 Obviously, if security is important to you, you should avoid what I’m about to share.
 If you work in an office or if you have people around your computer, again, skip all that and maintain a high level of security on your machine.

-Step 4: Uncheck the option that says Require password [X time] after sleep or screen saver begins.
-As an alternative, you can always increase that time, while still maintaining a certain level of security.
+4) Uncheck the option that says Require password [X time] after sleep or screen saver begins.
+As an alternative, you can always increase that time while still maintaining a certain level of security.

-Step 5: A pop up will ask “Are you sure you want to turn off screen lock?”
+5) Enter your Mac’s password if asked.
+Next, a pop-up will ask, “Are you sure you want to turn off screen lock?”
 Make sure you’re completely ok with this and select Turn Off Screen Lock.

-Once this is done, you won’t have to enter your password every time you wake your Mac after it went to sleep or after the screen saver was activated.
+Once this is done, you won’t have to enter your password every time you wake your Mac after it goes to sleep or after the screen saver is activated.

 Check out next: